jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It starts with producers (plants, plankton) who convert energy to biomass.
 Grazers (deer, bats) who feed on the producers and often spread or fertilize its seed.
 Predators (lions, bears) who prevent grazers from overgrazing.
 Decomposers (mushrooms, bacteria) to breakdown the dead to fuel the growth of new plants.
 And lastly viruses who test everyone for their strength in near real time.
 This system of checks and balances rewards reciprocation while keeping overpopulation in check.

 All the species of an ecosystem share carry capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
 The species of an ecosystem can't win alone.

 That's why they're on the same team!

 Imagine that, your virus and you are teammates.
 Evolution knows if this virus proves you are to frail to fight it off, you are perhaps too frail to have or support kids too.
-The virus reciprocates to the ecosystem by ending the game of one lifeform, so the rest get more energy to play the game.
+The virus reciprocates to the ecosystem by ending the game of one lifeform, so the rest get more energy of the carrying capacity to play the game.

+In return for not catching every seal, the polar bears get seals who can hunt, and bring more of the energy of the producers to the kids of the polar bears.

 Life must overcome all the forces of nature to sustain its existence.
 The last lesson of this amazing gift is understanding it's called the Game of Life, not the Game of You.
 You best play it by reciprocating with your teammates.